danielMicallef/danielMicallef.github.io/_posts/2022-10-28-Timing-your-Proteins.md

 Phase 1.
 In the 30min window, the body requires primarily carbs to maximise muscle glycogen replenishment.
 However the addition of protein [**(0.2g-0.5g /kg body weight)**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5596471/) further boosts muscle glycogen (body's energy stores) resynthesis.

 Phase 2.
-At up to 3 hours post workout ingestion of essential amino acids (protein) with a portion of carbs helps boost muscle protein synthesis.
+At up to 3 hours post workout, ingestion of essential amino acids (protein) with a small portion of carbs helps boost muscle protein synthesis.
 This [combination of carbs + protein](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5596471/) post workout has shown great body composition and strength improvements for resistance athletes when compared to other control groups consuming carbs only.
+In this phase however, greater importance is given to the portion of protein.

+A **20–40-g dose of protein**
+is recommended post workout to maximize muscle build up for three to four hours following exercise.

 For resistance training adaptations, creatine supplementation also deserves a mention.
 Studies have shown that groups supplementing with [protein + creatine + carbs](https://jissn.biomedcentral.com/articles/10.1186/s12970-017-0173-z) post workout have shown greater gains in lean muscle mass, maximising training adaptations.